 The Gap from "Interaction" to "Collaboration"

-On the surface, the dialog box replicates the natural language communication habits of humans, creating the illusion of "equal dialogue with an intelligent agent" for users, thereby blurring the boundaries of AI capabilities.
-However, I believe this was a trick by OpenAI to initially shape the image of an "omniscient and omnipotent God," and also a technical compromise:
+On the surface, the dialog box replicates the natural language communication habits of humans, creating the illusion of "having an equal dialogue with an intelligent agent" for users, thereby blurring the boundaries of AI capabilities.
+However, I believe this was a trick by OpenAI's initial intent to shape an "omniscient and omnipotent God," and also a technological compromise:

 AI remains in a "responsive" state, unable to actively "participate" in the closed loop of complex tasks.
 This runs counter to the autonomous action philosophy advocated by "Agentic Agents."